Special Educational Needs (SEND) Information Report

 All pupils attend an initial interview with their parents or carers.
 During this interview we ask that you share information about your child’s strengths and difficulties in education as well as other factors which may affect this.
 Your child will then be placed in our assessment group where they will spend about a week completing a series of assessments.
 This will aid us in getting to know your child and establish academic levels of achievement so that we can set their learning experiences at an appropriate level.

 Our aim at Francis Barber for KS3 pupils and some of the year 10 pupils is to reintegrate them back into a mainstream or a specialist provision.
-Pupils without statements or EHCPs will work closely with our reintegration lead on preparing for this transition.
+Pupils without EHCPs will work closely with our reintegration lead on preparing for this transition.
 Many pupils will continue to be supported by Francis Barber once they have reintegrated back into mainstream school.
-Pupils with a statement or EHCP will be supported through the statementing process to find an appropriate school place.
+Pupils with an EHCP will be supported through the process to find an appropriate school place.
 The SENCo will liaise regularly with parents and the local authority as well as the identified school.
 Information will be shared with the school and it may be suitable for the pupil to visit the school supported by a member of staff to prepare for this transition.

 What specialist services from outside does the school use to help meet children’s needs and how do you work together?